Multi-Factor Authentication (MFA) - Frequently Asked Questions (FAQs)

 3. Select Add > Authenticator app to go through the MFA enrollment process again with the Microsoft Authenticator app on your new phone, as if you're setting it up for the first time.

-If you're unable to login to https://aka.ms/mfasetup to manage your authentication methods, please contact the ITS Help Desk for assistance with MFA.
+If you're unable to manage your authentication methods, please contact the ITS Help Desk for assistance with MFA.
 We can help you remove, edit, or add another MFA method if you lose access to or replace your original device.

 Remove old phone number and add a new phone number as an MFA method